codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 >If you do use these IPs we **strongly encourage** regular monitoring of this doc page.

 Notice that you only need to deal with this process if you use the SAAS version of Codefresh.
-For On-premise and [Hybrid installations]({{site.baseurl}}/docs/enterprise/behind-the-firewall/), there is no need to tamper with your firewall.
+For On-premises and [Hybrid installations]({{site.baseurl}}/docs/enterprise/behind-the-firewall/), there is no need to tamper with your firewall.

 ## Visit the cluster integration screen